Manchester United team news vs Crystal Palace | CaughtOffside

-Manchester United take on Crystal Palace in the Carabao cup on Tuesday 26th of September, at Old Trafford, at 20:00 PM (BST).
+Manchester United (9th in the Premier League) take on Crystal Palace (10th in the Premier League) on Saturday 30th of September, at Old Trafford, at 15:00 PM (BST).

+These two sides faced on Tuesday 26th of September, with United beating Palace 3-0 in the Carabao cup.
+Goals from Casemiro, Alejandro Garnacho and Anthony Martial.

-Manchester United won in their last outing, beating Burnley 1-0.
-The only goal of the game was scored by Bruno Fernandes in the 45th minute.
+Manchester United won their last Premier League fixture, beating Burnley 1-0.
+The only goal of the game being scored by Bruno Fernandes to secure the victory and three points.

-Crystal Palace drew their last game, in a stalemate 0-0 with Fulham at Selhurst Park.
+Crystal Palace drew their last Premier League game, in a stalemate 0-0 draw with Fulham.

 How to watch Manchester United vs Crystal Palace